luc-github/esp3d.io/src/docs/ESP3D-TFT/Version_1.X/documentation/api/websockets.md

  | 0x52 | 0x53 | 0 | 1 | 0x41 |
  | - | - | - | - | - |

-the first byte of answer is the state
+the first byte of answer is the state:

 |Code | Hexa | Meaning|
 |-|-|-|
 |`B` | 0x42| busy|